Simplifying content to improve conversion rates for Screwfix

 The mental processes involved in making complexity disappear, and in making reading experiences feel light, can be difficult to isolate and describe.

 Rob Waller provides one model, in his paper ‘Simplification: what is gained and what it lost’.
 It’s available on the Simplification Centre’s resources page.
-I’m going to use Rob’s model to frame some of the work I did at Screwfix.

 - Deconstruct and reframe